waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## IV.
 Current Objectives & Plans
 *   **Primary Goal:** Defeat Pryce, the Mahogany Town Gym Leader, to earn the Glacier Badge.
 *   **Current Obstacle:** A Fisher is blocking the gym entrance at (6, 14).
 All leads in Mahogany Town have been exhausted.
-It is likely I need to complete an event elsewhere before he will move.
-The next logical step is to explore the Whirl Islands using HM06.
+*   **Hypothesis 1:** The trigger is exploring the Whirl Islands.
+This requires catching a Pokémon that can learn Fly.
+*   **Hypothesis 2 (Alternative):** The trigger is healing the sick Miltank on Route 39.
+This would require gathering berries.
+*   **Current Plan:** Travel to Mahogany Town to heal and buy Poké Balls.
+Return to Route 42 to catch a flying-type Pokémon.
+Once I can fly, I will test Hypothesis 2 by flying to Route 39 and healing the Miltank before attempting Hypothesis 1.

 ## V. Failed Hypotheses & Corrected Misconceptions
-*   **Mahogany Gym Blockade:** The trigger for the Fisher to move is not defeating Team Rocket, buying a RAGECANDYBAR (the shop is fake), or talking to any of the local NPCs post-Team-Rocket.
+*   **Mahogany Gym Blockade:** The trigger for the Fisher to move is NOT defeating Team Rocket or talking to any of the local NPCs post-Team-Rocket.
-*   **TALL_GRASS:** Traversable.
-Can trigger wild Pokémon encounters.
+*   **RAGECANDYBAR:** The Mahogany Town 'shop' is a front for Team Rocket and does not sell any items.
+The RAGECANDYBAR cannot be purchased to move the Fisher.